 When planning your next meeting, Wichita can help you make it memorable with cultural experiences.
-With a variety of unique meeting spaces, the Heart of the Country certainly delivers on diverse venues and essential services, but it also offers a chance for meeting attendees to learn about the culture within the city and get to know some of the city’s most interesting people.
+With a variety of unique meeting spaces, the heart of the country certainly delivers on diverse venues and essential services, but it also offers a chance for meeting attendees to learn about the culture and history within the city.

 The Kansas African American Museum

 The minute your group walks up the stairs to the doors of The Kansas African American Museum (TKAAM) and enters into this historic and authentic Wichita museum, your attendees will know they are about to embark on a cultural journey and a trip through history.

 The museum tells the story of the local African American experience in Wichita and the people who helped shape the city.
 It’s a regional arts and cultural museum dedicated to the education, identification, acquisition, research, collection, exhibition and preservation of art reflective of African American life and culture.
 It provides a culminating experience of people, pride and place.
 “At TKAAM, we celebrate the richness of the African American experience and its indelible influence on American culture, tradition, language, music and art that continues to define our country today,” said Denise Sherman, executive director of TKAAM.
 “Centered around the African American experience, the museum is a cultural hub for innovative collaboration, familial and historic storytelling, thought provoking exhibits, highly sought-after collections and interactive continuous learning.”

 With two meeting rooms and a welcoming gallery to gather in, it serves as a great breakout or offsite space.
 The largest meeting room can accommodate 125 guests and the largest banquet room has a capacity of 100.